Uday Kiran: Death

 Kiran died on 5 January 2014 by suicide by hanging at his apartment in Srinagar colony, Hyderabad.
-He was aged 33.
+He was 33.
 No suicide note was found.
 The investigating Banjara Hills police suspected financial problems to be cause and a case of suspicious death was registered.
 Kiran had suffered from depression due to financial crisis for almost a year.

 On 6 January 2014, Kiran's body was kept at the Andhra Pradesh Film Chamber of Commerce and several film personalities including Dasari Narayana Rao, D. Ramanaidu, Venkatesh, D Suresh Babu, Srikanth, Shivaji, Tanikella Bharani, Chalapathi Rao, Tammareddy Bharadwaja, (ex) MLA Jaya Sudha, Paruchuri Gopala Krishna, Paruchuri Venkateswara Rao, Shivaji Raja, Anup Rubens, Samadra, Kadambari Kiran, Sunil and Anita were among those who paid their last respects to the actor, before being taken to the cremation grounds.
 According to Andhra Pradesh Police, a young fan of Kiran allegedly committed suicide by hanging himself from a tree at Komatapalli junction in Bobbili sub-division in Vizianagaram.